MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/share-calendars-with-external-users.md

 - MET150
 - MOE150
 ms.assetid: fb00dd4e-2d5f-4e8d-8ff4-94b2cf002bdd
-description: "Learn how to let your users share their calendars with external users for meetings and appointments."
+description: "Enable calendar sharing in the Microsoft 365 admin center so users can share their calendars with anyone inside or outside the organization."
 ---

 # Share calendars with external users